 Since the 2018 programme, mentoring workshops have been accredited by the Continuous Professional Development Certification Service.
-In the 2022-23 programme, these sessions will take the form of 2.5hour Zoom meetings.
-As before they will provide an opportunity to develop selfawareness, key skills and build contacts in housing.
+In the 2023-24 programme, these sessions will take the form of 2.5hour Zoom meetings.
+As before they will provide an opportunity to develop self-awareness, key skills and build contacts in housing.

 Workshop content is developed by our coordinator and from mentee, mentor and employer feedback.
 Due to the shorter virtual delivery format, there will be more emphasis on mentee pre-webinar preparation and reading.
-The sessions will be facilitated by HDN Mentoring Programme Coordinator, including HDN mentors and specialist external speakers.
+The sessions will be facilitated by the Mentoring Programme Coordinator and specialist external speakers. mentors are most definitely welcome to come as guest speakers, if you are interested - please get in touch with us on mentoring@housingdiversitynetwork.co.uk.